humanmade/altis-analytics/docs/README.md

 ## Native Analytics

 Altis provides its own analytics layer as part of the infrastructure by default.
-This provides numerous benefits, not only from the perspective of GDPR, privacy, and owning your data but it enables powerful features including real time stats, AB testing, and personalization.
+This provides numerous benefits, not only from the perspective of GDPR, privacy, and owning your data but it enables powerful features including real time stats, A/B testing, and personalization.

 [Read more about native Altis Analytics](./native.md)